RebelHwDeveloper/sqm-mod-optimization/README.md

 2. Install the sysupgrade file (flash the new firmware)
 3. Restore the backup (or copy by hand sqm, network and firewall config files)

 Second, you need to test.
+(This can be done before flashing the new image as well to compare the test results, before and after)
-1. Start with a streaming (refer to instructions file)			           *   This can be done before flashing the
+1. Start with a streaming (refer to instructions file)
-2. Measure with Wireshark and VLC statistics		                       *   new image as well to compare the test
+2. Measure with Wireshark and VLC statistics
-3. Stress the system with iperf and collect his results as well	     *   results, before and after.
+3. Stress the system with iperf and collect his results as well

 Third, analyze and report.